 Higher water temperatures enable chai teas to develop a full-bodied flavor and release the flavonoids, polyphenols and aromatic scents of the spices.
-Boil water to 212 F for the best flavor.
+Boil water in a medium saucepan to 212 F for the best flavor.

-Once your water has reached the desired temperature, pour over the tea leaves and allow them to steep for 5 minutes.
+Add in the spices for homemade chai or use chai tea bags for a faster brew.
+Begin by simmering the spices for 10 minutes before adding the black tea leaves.
+Pour over the tea leaves and allow them to steep for 5 minutes.
 For iced chai, brew as you would hot tea and let the mixture cool to room temperature.

-Add warm whole milk (or alternative milk), brown sugar, white sugar, or honey to taste.
+Add warm whole milk (or alternative milk like almond milk), brown sugar, white sugar, or honey to taste.

 To make a chai latte, simply add a dash of chai tea concentrate to a cup of steamed milk.
 Chai lattes traditionally have more milk than a typical cup of normally brewed chai tea.
 Most chai latte recipes are also sweetened using a little sugar or honey.
 For iced tea, brew as you would a hot cup and then cool to room temperature before adding ice.

 Thanks to spices such as cinnamon, ginger and cloves, you not only get a great-tasting beverage, but one that offers an immense amount of health potential.